 It seems obvious, but sometimes the confidence of an entrepreneur can get the best of them.
 No, you do not know everything and there is always something you can learn from another person or colleague.

-From this, a business partnership can absolutely benefit your business as you’ll be able to combine expertise.
-Certain blind spots you originally had may be spotted by another with greater expertise in that area than you do.
+From this, a business partnership can benefit your business as you’ll be able to combine expertise.
+Another may spot certain blind spots you originally had with greater expertise in that area than you do.

-Innovative new ideas or even a basic understanding of some kind of marketing or business strategy could be brought into the light thanks to a business partner.
+Innovative new ideas or even a basic understanding of some marketing or business strategy could be brought into the light thanks to a business partner.

 Advantages: Increase Capital